-Mthente has been commissioned by Small Enterprise Finance Agency (SEFA) to conduct an Annual Review of Small Business and Cooperatives in South Africa.
-The aim of the project is to provide a description of trends and an analytical assessment of the performance of the Small and Medium Enterprise (SME) sector within the broader context of the South African economy.
+Mthente was commissioned by Small Enterprise Finance Agency (SEFA) to conduct an Annual Review of Small Business and Cooperative in South Africa.
+The aim of the project was to provide a description of trends and an analytical assessment of the performance of the small enterprise sector within the broader context of the South African economy as a whole.

-This will be achieved through a literature review of the global, regional and South African trends of SME performance, a detailed desktop statistical analysis, in-depth stakeholder interviews, and quantitative interviews with an indicative sample of 1 500 SMEs and Cooperatives in both the informal and formal sector.
+This was achieved through a literature review of the global, regional and South African trends of SME performance, detailed desk-top statistical analysis, in-depth stakeholder interviews and quantatitve interviews with an indicative sample of 1 500 SMEs and Co-Operatives in both the informal and formal sector

-The Kaplan Centre: Black South Africans’ Perceptions of the Jewish Community
+Black South African’s Perceptions of the Jewish Communities in the following cities

 The Kaplan Centre commissioned a survey to measure the attitudes and perceptions of Black South Africans towards Jews and the Jewish community.
-The research also sought to understand the pervasiveness and potency of these attitudes and perceptions.
-While this research is not representative of the population of Black South Africans, a scientifically sound research methodology was employed in order to achieve its aims.
+The research aims to also understand the pervasiveness and potency of these attitudes and perceptions.
+While this research will not be representative of the population of Black South Africans, a scientifically sound research methodology will be employed in order to achieve its aims.

-Once compiled and finalised, the research report was shared with the leadership of the Jewish community, thus providing empirical data and insight into the future of Jews in South Africa; as well as enabling the development of bespoke strategies focused on counteraction, mobilisation and advocacy.
+Once compiled and finalised, the research report will be shared with the leadership of the Jewish community thus providing empirical data and insight into the future of Jews in South Africa; as well as enable the development of bespoke strategies focused on counteraction, mobilisation and advocacy.

-TBSP Advertising and Marketing: Baseline for Saldanha Bay IDZ Community Development Project
+Baseline Survey for the Saldanha Bay IDZ Community Development Project

 Gauteng Department of Health: Evaluation of the Outcomes of Ward-Based Door-to-Door AIDS Education Programme in Gauteng Province